pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---MSX.md

 #### MegaROM mode

-MegaROMs can be created using z88dk - simply compile with `zcc +msx -subtype=rom...`.
+MegaROMs can be created using z88dk - simply compile with `zcc +msx -subtype=rom`.
 The memory organisation is assumed to be as follows:

 ```
 - 0x4000 - 0x7fff = Fixed area, will contain crt0, z88dk library routines